Roe: Canada

 Roe from the cisco is harvested from the Great Lakes, primarily for overseas markets.

-Roe is also extracted from herring, salmon, and sea urchins.

-In coastal British Columbia, Fraser River white sturgeon are sustainably farmed to produce caviar.
+In the province of New Brunswick, roe (caviare) of the Atlantic sturgeon is harvested from the Saint John river.
+Whereas in coastal British Columbia, Fraser River white sturgeon are sustainably farmed to produce caviar.

 Chile

 In Chile, sea urchin roe is a traditional food known as an "erizo de mar".
 Chile is one of many countries that exports sea urchins to Japan in order to fulfill Japanese demand.

 Dominican Republic

 In Dominican Republic, dried and smoked herring roe ("huevas de arenque") is eaten.
 Unlike in some countries, it's generally cooked before consumption.

 Peru

 In Peru, roe is served in many seafood restaurants sauteed, breaded and pan fried, and sometimes accompanied by a side of fresh onion salad.
 It is called Huevera Frita.
 Cojinova (Seriolella violacea) yields the best roe for this dish.
 Despite the fact that many people like it, it is hardly considered a delicacy.
 Upscale restaurants are not expected to offer it, but street vendors and smaller restaurants will make their first daily sales of it before they run out.
 Cojinova itself (considered a medium quality fish) is caught for its fish meal, not for its roe, which is considered a chance product.
 Sea urchin roe is considered a delicacy and it is used (at customer request) to add strength to ceviche.